-Place the dough in a warm, draft-free place, cover with a tea towel and let it rise until doubled in bulk, about 2 hours.
+Place the dough in a warm, draft-free place, cover with a tea towel and let it rise until doubled in bulk, 2-4 hours depending on room temperature.
 You can also apply my slow dough method: make the dough with only 1/4 teaspoon yeast and let it proof overnight and up to 24 hours.

 When ready to cook, heat a cast iron skillet – you can also use a Mexican comal – on medium fire.
 Transfer the dough on a table, and flatten the dough with a rolling pin or with your hands until it is about 1 cm (1/2 inch) thick.
 Place the flattened dough over the skillet (no need to grease) and cook slowly – 30 to 45 min depending on thickness – until dry and golden.
 Cut into wedges and wrap it in a cotton tea towel to keep it warm until ready to serve.
 Fill wedges with cured meats -no melted cheese please – or grilled sausages and leaf vegetables sauté in garlic and olive oil.